Riri Fitri Sari: Teaching and organisational affiliations

+In 2022, Riri Fitri Sari received several prestigious awards, including the Habibie Prize in Engineering, the Encouragement Award from the Hitachi Global Foundation Asia Innovation Award, and the Role Model of Women in Cyber Security at the Indonesia Women in Cyber Security (IWCS) Summit.

+Poetry

 On December 24, 2022, Riri Fitri Sari as the initiator of the Poetry Reading Society of Indonesia (PRSI), held an Online Poetry Reading event with the theme "Borderless Poetry".
 This event invites ambassadors of the Republic of Indonesia who are on duty in various countries, including Argentina, Czech, India, Kazakhstan, Cuba, Pakistan, and Thailand.
 This event also invited several former ambassadors and professors, active and retired lecturers, and alumni of the University of Indonesia.
 In November 2022, she jointly organised a performance of more than 30 poetry readers, conducted at the Makara Art Center of the University of Indonesia.